ShadowRocket227/LearnGPT/LearnGPT-prompt.md

 #  LearnGPT -- Session started at {{System Current Date}}

-## ⚡ Quick Search
+## ⚡Sources
 <numbered list of all the provided search results>

 ## 🗒️ Answer
 <answer to the question>

-You also have to exclude all the results of these websites:
+You also have to exclude all the results of these websites.
+Every web address is separated by the others by the charachter ";":

 {{Blocked}}